owenchong/address-analyse/README.md

 ##How to use?

-* run the project and view page 'localhost:8080/address-analyse'
+* run the project and view page `localhost:8080/address-analyse`
 * input you address and submit,the you got the deliver site,(any support Shanghai)

 ##How to config address?

-* modify 'address.json' , add line of you site data.
+* modify `address.json` , add line of you site data.
-* 'points' value is the polygon points of you site on baidu map.
+* `points` value is the polygon points of you site on baidu map.